San Carlos District, Panama

 San Carlos is a district (distrito) of West Panamá Province in Panama.
 The population according to the 2000 census was 15,541; the latest official estimate (for 2019) is 24,001.
 The district covers a total area of 338 km².

-The capital lies at the city of San Carlos.
+The capital city of the District is named San Carlos as well.

 Administrative divisions

 San Carlos District is divided administratively into the following corregimientos: